Searching for heavy Higgs in supersymmetric final states at the LHC: Benchmark scenarios and their features

 Instead of decoupled wino-like state as done in case-1, if we rather consider wino-like LSP ($\lspone$), the lightest chargino can have longer lifetime.
 Heavy Higgs decays to such long lived states give rise to charged tracks at the collider and present another interesting set of collider signatures.
 To obtain such a long lived chargino, we fix It should be noted that the chargino must contain some fraction of higgsino as the heavy Higgs only decays to an admixture of gaugino higgsino states.
 This necessitates considering low $\mu$ as well as $M_2$.
 We plot the resulting branching ratios in Fig.~\ref{BS:3b}.
 The branching ratio of heavy CP-even Higgs to pair of light charginos is about 6\% while the branching ratio of CP-odd Higgs to chargino pair can be as large as 14\% for this choice of parameters.

 Computing the correct chargino lifetime for such analysis however non-trivial.
 From theoretical calculation~\cite{GHERGHETTA199927, Ibe:2012sx, Gladyshev:2008ag}, the wino-like and higgsino-like chargino can have a decay length $\sim$ a few cm and $\sim$ mm$-\mu$m respectively.
 In case of the wino-like chargino, the mass difference between the charged and neutral wino state at the tree level is suppressed by a factor of $\sim \frac{m_W^4}{\Lambda^3}$ where $\Lambda \sim \mu, M_1$, ($\mu, M_1 \gg m_W$).
 Here the mass splitting arises from loop-corrections to make the chargino long-lived.
 On the other hand, the mass splitting between the higgsino-like chargino and neutralino arises at the tree level and the one-loop corrections are generally small.
 Predictions for lifetime from spectrum generator depend on whether such loop corrections are accounted for.
-Here we use {\tt Suspect2}~\cite{Djouadi:2002ze} to generate the mass spectrum of susy particles.
 Since the loop corrections to the chargino and neutralino mass matrix are absent in {\tt Suspect2}, the mass difference between wino-like $\chonepm$ and $\lspone$ is negligibly small and results in a large the chargino decay length, $\sim$ km range (green line in left plot of Fig.~\ref{BS:3a}).
 In the right plot of Fig.~\ref{BS:3a}, we compare this mass splitting between the lightest chargino and neutralino, generated by {\tt Suspect2} with the actual one-loop result where the 1-loop data has been taken from the Fig.3 of \cite{GHERGHETTA199927} for the case of $\mu=2M_2$.
+The figure shows that loop correction can make a significant difference to the chargino decay length.
+However in this work, we have used Suspect2 which does not include these loop corrections.